coursera1/getdata-008/CodeBook.md

 # Introduction

-The script "run_analysis.R" creates two dataset: "tidySet" and "groupedTidySet" (see README.md for more details)
+The script "run_analysis.R" creates a tidy dataset "tidySet" (see README.md for more details)

 These datasets were constructed from the followind data: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip